 5 Point Likert scale analysis is frequently used because respondents can easily answer questions in this format.
-They don’t have to think too much and write a lot of lines in order to answer.
+They don’t have to think too much and write a lot of lines to answer.
 They just simply can choose from already given answers.
 It is also easy to analyze.

 The Likert Scale asks how much a person agrees or disagrees with a particular statement or question.